TKForgeron/INFOMPROM/notes.md

 How can we build a regression model that given some predictor variables predicts {how long a case will take/whether a case will be reopened}?
 How can we predict time left using LTSs?
 How many incidents took place for SCs?
+What are the different versions of the incident management process (and stats about them)?